 The Four Types of Pages

-Now that we understand a little about what your behavioral health audience's pain points are, let's talk about the real "meat" of any website: its content.
+First, let's talk about the real "meat" of any website: its content.
 We organize our sites' content around four distinct types of pages, each with a specific purpose.

 The four types of pages on your website are: